Depression and hypnotherapy / NLP / EMDR / Timeline therapy

 Hypnotherapy notes

-Clinical Hypnotherapy is most commonly employed with cases of reactive depression ie where there is no underlying physiological cause or imbalance.
+Clinical Hypnotherapy is most commonly employed with cases of reactive depression ie where there is no substantial underlying physiological cause or imbalance.

 The approach tends to be gentle in nature and generally facilitates new ways of viewing the world and new ways of behaving.
 This may include motivation to achieve change or where appropriate the willingness to accept that which cannot be changed.